Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Introduction

-We therefore aim to answer three key questions in this work: How does the horizontal shear produced by two-layer stratified flows lead to vertical mixing?
-How are these mixing processes affected by the flow Reynolds number and stratification strength?
+We therefore address three key questions: How does the horizontal shear produced by two-layer stratified flow-interactions with vertical cylinders lead to mixing?
+How are mixing processes affected by the background flow Reynolds number (based on the cylinder diameter) and Richardson number (stratification strength)?
 And what are the energy pathways that lead to irreversible mixing in such flows?
 These questions are answered using Direct Numerical Simulations at moderate cylinder Reynolds numbers and varying degrees of stratification strength.
 The paper is structured as follows: First, we introduce the methodology in Section \ref{sec:methods}.
 In Section \ref{section:results} we present our results, including analysis of the instantaneous flow structure, the time-averaged flow field, the spatial dependence of key transport budgets, and finally assessment of volume-integrated energy budgets.
 We conclude this study with a discussion in the context of offshore wind marine impacts in Section \ref{section:discussion}.